amineHY/amine-hadjyoucef.github.io/_pages/publications.md

 # National conferences with peer review

-### Restauration d’objets astrophysiques à partir de données multispectrales floues et d’une réponse instrument non-stationnaire
+### Restauration d’objets astrophysiques à partir de données multi-spectrales floues et d’une réponse instrument non-stationnaire

 **Authors**: M. A. Hadj-Youcef, François Orieux, Aurélia Fraysse, Alain Abergel
 **Publication date**: 2017/9/5
 **Conference**: 26eme Colloque GRETSI Traitement du Signal & des Images, GRETSI 2017
 **Location**: Juan Les Pins, France.
 **Link**: https://jeannicod.ccsd.cnrs.fr/SUP_LSS/hal-01596257v1
-***Keywords:*** ...

 **Absract (in French)**
-  Cet article traite de la restauration du flux lumineux à partir de données multispectrales fournies par un imageur à bord d’un télescope spatial.
-Les problèmes abordés concernent la limitation de la résolution spatiale causée par la réponse optique variant spectralement et l’intégration spectrale de l’objet sur une large bande.
-Nous avons développé un modèle instrument prenant en compte ces effets et proposé un modèle direct qui exploite conjointement l’ensemble des données à différentes bandes spectrales.
-Nous avons mis en œuvre la restauration de l’objet inconnu en utilisant la méthode des moindres carrés régularisés et la solution est calculée par l’algorithme du gradient conjugué.

-  Nous avons testé notre approche sur des données simulées de l’imageur de Mid-InfraRed Instrument (MIRI) à bord du futur télescope spatial James Webb (JWST).
-Notre méthode montre une nette augmentation des résolutions spatiale et spectrale par rapport aux méthodes conventionnelles
+In this paper we deal with the restoration of astrophysical objects from multi-spectral data acquired by an imager on board of a space telescope.
+The problems we address are the spatial resolution limitation caused by the spectral varying optical response and the broadband spectral integration of the object.
+Indeed, we develop an instrument model that takes into account these effects, and we propose a direct model by exploiting all the data from different spectral band jointly.
+The restoration of the object is implemented using the regularized least squares method, and the solution is computed by the conjugate gradient algorithm.
+We test our approach on simulated imagery data from the Mid-InfraRed Instrument (MIRI) on board the future James Webb Space Telescope (JWST).
+Our method shows a significant increase in spatial and spectral resolution compared to conventional methods.

-  Read the full paper [here](https://jeannicod.ccsd.cnrs.fr/SUP_LSS/hal-01596257v1).
+  Read the full paper [here](/assets/pdf/GRETSI_2017.pdf).

 <br/><br/>
 <br/><br/>